Curl Creams, Protests, & War: The Untold Legacy Of Madam C.J. Walker

 Advertisement

 By early 1910, Walker settled in Indianapolis, where she built a hair and manicure salon, a factory, and another training school for women.
-Months later, she made headlines in the Black press after she contributed $1,000 to the building fund of the “colored” YMCA in Indianapolis.
+Months later, she made headlines in the black press after she contributed $1,000 to the building fund of the “coloured” YMCA in Indianapolis.
 That's the equivalent to more than $26,000 now.

 "Madam Walker pulled together more than 200 women who came together to talk about business and making money and investments," Bundles says.
 "At that convention she said, 'We care not just about ourselves, but others.'
 She gave prizes not just to the women who sold the most products, but the women who gave the most to charities."